jamiecha88/snackish/README.md

 ![IMG](./screenshot.png)

-Check out the live demo: https://snackstore-react.web.app/
+Check out the live demo: coming soon!

 This app is build using React, Context API and Firebase Authentication Service.